Danielle-Raye Bischoff

 Cape Town, WC

-Danielle Bischoff is a photographic artist and storyteller whose work explores memory, identity, and the quiet power of creative persistence.
+Danielle-Raye Bischoff born 1985. is a photographic artist and storyteller whose work explores memory, identity, and the quiet power of creative persistence.

 MessageCollection: Conception

-Conception is a body of work that has unfolded over the past five years, some pieces finished only recently, others revived after long periods of dormancy.
-Its journey began, and ultimately returned, to the same place: my dining‑room table.
+Conception is a body of work that has unfolded over the last five years.
+Some pieces completed recently, others reawakened after long periods of being stuffed under my bed.
+It began, and ultimately returned, to the same place: my dining room table.

 Powered by Artwork Archive